stephenmcd/mezzanine/docs/configuration.rst

 .. note::

-    It's also important to realize that with any settings flagged as editable, defining a value for these in your project's ``settings.py`` will only serve to provide their default values.
+    It's also important to realize that with any settings flagged as editable, defining a value for these in your project's ``settings.py`` will always override the value stored in the database.
-    Once editable settings are modified via the admin, their values stored in the database will always be used.

 Django Settings
 ===============